Associate Degrees in Criminal Justice in Connecticut

 New England is generally known as one of the safest parts of the country, so you may wonder why this is the ideal place to start your criminal justice career.
 The fact is that criminal justice efforts in this state have been successful due to the work of justice professionals.
 Constant insight, adjustments, and research is required to maintain the safe environment of Connecticut.

 When it comes to progressive criminal justice policies, one of the main states to look to is CT.
-Criminal justice Associate degree students can learn from successful re-form efforts and laws that have decreased prison populations and recidivism rates.
+Criminal justice associate degree students can learn from successful reform efforts and laws that have decreased prison populations and recidivism rates.

 In Connecticut, a new law allows inmates at Connecticut jails and prisons to take free college courses through community colleges (CT Mirror, 2016).
-This is one of many Connecticut policies that aim to help inmates transition successfully into society and avoid reoffending.
+This is one of many Connecticut policies that aim to help inmates transition successfully into society and avoid re-offending.

-With an Associate's degree, you may qualify for entry-level jobs in many areas of this field.
+With an associate degree, you may qualify for entry-level jobs in many areas of this field.
 Find out what the next step in your education is by contacting criminal justice programs in Connecticut below.

-Criminal Justice Associate's Programs in Connecticut
+Criminal Justice Associate Programs in Connecticut

 - Timeframe: 2.5 years

 - Credits: 66 credits